Akasho09/sem6/Software/s2/u4/reane.md

 ## 🔹 Types of Testing
 ![alt text](image-2.png)

 2. **Automation Testing**
 Automated Testing is a technique where the Tester writes scripts independently and uses suitable Software or Automation Tools to test the software.
 It is an Automation Process of a Manual Process.
 It allows for executing repetitive tasks without the use of a Manual Tester.

 - Advantages of Automation Testing:
-Simplifies Test Case Execution: Automation testing can be left virtually unattended and thus it allows monitoring of the results at the end of the process.
+1. Simplifies Test Case Execution: Automation testing can be left virtually unattended and thus it allows monitoring of the results at the end of the process.
 Thus, simplifying the overall test execution and increasing the efficiency of the application.
-Improves Reliability of Tests: Automation testing ensures that there is equal focus on all the areas of the testing, thus ensuring the best quality end product.
+2. Improves Reliability of Tests: Automation testing ensures that there is equal focus on all the areas of the testing, thus ensuring the best quality end product.
-Increases amount of test coverage: Using automation testing, more test cases can be created and executed for the application under test.
+3. Increases amount of test coverage: Using automation testing, more test cases can be created and executed for the application under test.
 Thus, resulting in higher test coverage and the detection of more bugs.
 This allows for the testing of more complex applications and more features can be tested.
-Minimizing Human Interaction: In automation testing, everything is automated from test case creation to execution thus there are no changes for human error due to neglect.
+4. Minimizing Human Interaction: In automation testing, everything is automated from test case creation to execution thus there are no changes for human error due to neglect.
 This reduces the necessity for fixing glitches in the post-release phase.

 1. **Manual Testing**
 Manual testing is a technique to test the software that is carried out using the functions and features of an application.
 Which means manual testing will be check the defect manually with trying one by one function is working as expected.

 - Advantages of Manual Testing:
-Fast and accurate visual feedback: It detects almost every bug in the software application and is used to test the dynamically changing GUI designs like layout, text, etc.
+1. Fast and accurate visual feedback: It detects almost every bug in the software application and is used to test the dynamically changing GUI designs like layout, text, etc.
-Less expensive: It is less expensive as it does not require any high-level skill or a specific type of tool.
+2. Less expensive: It is less expensive as it does not require any high-level skill or a specific type of tool.
-No coding is required: No programming knowledge is required while using the black box testing method.
+3. No coding is required: No programming knowledge is required while using the black box testing method.
 It is easy to learn for the new testers.
-Efficient for unplanned changes: Manual testing is suitable in case of unplanned changes to the application, as it can be adopted easily.
+4. Efficient for unplanned changes: Manual testing is suitable in case of unplanned changes to the application, as it can be adopted easily.

 #### Types of Manual Testing
 1. White Box Testing
 2. Black Box Testing
 3. Gray Box Testing

-1. White Box Testing
+1. White Box Testing -> SUI
 White box testing techniques analyze the internal structures the used data structures, internal design, code structure, and the working of the software rather than just the functionality as in black box testing.
 It is also called glass box testing clear box testing or structural testing.
 White Box Testing is also known as transparent testing or open box testing.
 White box testing is a software testing technique that involves testing the` internal structure` and workings of a software application.
 The tester has access to the source code and uses this knowledge to design test cases that can verify the correctness of the software at the code level.
 - Advantages of White box Testing:
 • Thorough Testing: White box testing is thorough as the entire code and structures are tested.
 • Code Optimization: It results in the optimization of code removing errors and helps in removing extra lines of code.
 • Early Detection of Defects: It can start at an earlier stage as it doesn’t require any interface as in the case of black box testing.
 • Integration with SDLC: White box testing can be easily started in the Software Development Life Cycle.
 • Detection of Complex Defects: Testers can identify defects that cannot be detected through other testing techniques.

-2. Black Box Testing
+2. Black Box Testing -> F , NF
 Black-box testing is a type of software testing in which the tester is not concerned with the internal knowledge or implementation details of the software but rather focuses on validating the functionality based on the provided specifications or requirements.
 Advantages of Black Box Testing:
 • The tester does not need to have more functional knowledge or programming skills to implement the Black Box Testing.
 • It is efficient for implementing the tests in the larger system.
 • Tests are executed from the user’s or client’s point of view.
 • Test cases are easily reproducible.
 • It is used to find the ambiguity and contradictions in the functional specifications.

 3. Gray Box Testing
 Gray Box Testing is a software testing technique that is a combination of the Black Box Testing technique and the White Box Testing technique.
 1. In the Black Box Testing technique, the tester is unaware of the internal structure of the item being  tested and in White Box Testing the internal structure is known to the tester.
 2. The internal structure is partially known in Gray Box Testing.
 3. This includes access to internal data structures and algorithms to design the test cases.
 Advantages of Gray Box Testing:
    1. Clarity of goals: Users and developers have clear goals while doing testing.
-Done from a user perspective: Gray box testing is mostly done from the user perspective.
+     2. Done from a user perspective: Gray box testing is mostly done from the user perspective.
-2. High programming skills not required: Testers are not required to have high programming skills for this testing.
+     3. High programming skills not required: Testers are not required to have high programming skills for this testing.
-Non-intrusive: Gray box testing is non-intrusive.
+     4. Non-intrusive: Gray box testing is non-intrusive.
-3. Improved product quality: Overall quality of the product is improved.
+     5. Improved product quality: Overall quality of the product is improved.

 #### Types of Black Box Testing
-1. Functional Testing : Functional Testing is a type of Software Testing in which the system is tested against the functional requirements and specifications.
+1. Functional Testing : SUI
+Functional Testing is a type of Software Testing in which the system is tested against the functional requirements and specifications.
 Functional testing ensures that the requirements or specifications are properly satisfied by the application.
 This type of testing is particularly concerned with the result of processing.
 It focuses on the simulation of actual system usage but does not develop any system structure assumptions.
 - Benefits of Functional Testing
 • Bug-free product: Functional testing ensures the delivery of a bug-free and high-quality product.
 • Customer satisfaction: It ensures that all requirements are met and ensures that the customer is satisfied.
 • Testing focused on specifications: Functional testing is focused on specifications as per customer usage.
 • Proper working of application: This ensures that the application works as expected and ensures proper working of all the functionality of the application.
 • Improves quality of the product: Functional testing ensures the security and safety of the product and improves the quality of the product.

-2. Non-Functional Testing
+2. Non-Functional Testing : PUC
 Non-functional Testing is a type of Software Testing that is performed to verify the non-functional requirements of the application.
 It verifies whether the behavior of the system is as per the requirement or not.
 It tests all the aspects that are not tested in functional testing.
 Non-functional testing is a software testing technique that checks the non-functional attributes of the system.
 Non-functional testing is defined as a type of software testing to check non-functional aspects of a software application.
 It is designed to test the readiness of a system as per nonfunctional parameters which are never addressed by functional testing.
 Non-functional testing is as important as functional testing.
-Benefits of Non-functional Testing
+Benefits of Non-functional Testing:
 • Improved performance: Non-functional testing checks the performance of the system and determines the performance bottlenecks that can affect the performance.
 • Less time-consuming: Non-functional testing is overall less time-consuming than the other testing process.
 • Improves user experience: Non-functional testing like Usability testing checks how easily usable and user-friendly the software is for the users.
 Thus, focus on improving the overall user experience for the application.
 • More secure product: As non-functional testing specifically includes security testing that checks the security bottlenecks of the application and how secure is the application against attacks from internal and external sources.

 ##### Types of Functional Testing
 1. Unit Testing